chaarumathi1/Intrusion-Detection-System/README.md

 # Intrusion-Detection-System
 This project is a Python-based Intrusion Detection System (IDS) designed to monitor and analyse network traffic in real-time.
 It leverages both anomaly-based detection (using machine learning) and signature-based detection (using predefined rules) to identify suspicious behaviour or potential security threats on a network.
 The system was built as an educational and functional demonstration of how real-world IDS systems can detect cyberattacks such as SYN flood, port scans, and anomalous traffic patterns.
 It’s ideal for students, cybersecurity enthusiasts, and researchers who want a hands-on understanding of IDS implementation.
+## Key Features
+•	Real-Time Packet Sniffing: Utilizes the scapy library to capture live packets from the network interface.

+•	Feature Extraction:
+Extracts key features from captured packets such as:

+•	Packet size

+•	Packet rate

+•	Byte rate

+•	TCP flags

+These features are essential for identifying patterns in normal vs. malicious traffic.

+•	Signature-Based Detection: Uses rule-based logic to detect known attack patterns like:

+•	SYN Flood Attacks: High volume of SYN packets without ACK.

+•	Port Scanning: Rapid requests to multiple ports with small packet sizes.

+•	Anomaly-Based Detection (Machine Learning): Implements the Isolation Forest algorithm to identify unknown or previously unseen attack patterns based on outlier detection in feature vectors.

+•	Threat Classification & Alerting: Each detected threat is categorized and logged with a confidence score.
+Alerts are saved in a .log file with timestamps for further analysis.

+•	Modular and Easy to Extend: The architecture is built in a modular way, making it easy to add new detection rules or enhance the machine learning model with more features or data.